How to free up space on iPhone when storage is full

 Another quick fix is to clear your cache.
 Your phone’s cache is like a waiting room for your data.
 It automatically saves data from sources like apps and websites so it can reload content faster in the future.
 Your iPhone does automatically delete your cache and your temporary files as time goes on, but you can also manually clear the cache of certain apps to unlock extra space when you need it.

-You can then choose how far back you want to go to clear web browser history and if you also want to close the tabs.
+You can then choose how far back to clear web browsing history and whether to close the tabs.

 Note that you can save space in the future by using the Private Browsing option in Safari.
 When you click to open a new tab in the lower right-hand corner of your screen in Safari, choose “Private” and your browsing data will not be stored.

-If you use other browsers, simply do a web search to learn how to delete the cache in each app.
+If you use other browsers, simply do a web search for instructions on how to clear the cache in each app.
+These iPhone hacks can not only clear up storage, but also help you keep your phone clean as you go.

-Even when you pull out the stops, you may still need more space.
+Even when you do everything possible, you may still need more space.
 Think about your own home—no matter how much you reorganize your things, requiring a completely new space might become inevitable as your family expands and grows.

 Upgrading to an iPhone with more built-in storage may be the best solution.
-With AT&T Next Up Anytime, you can upgrade your phone to the latest model whenever you want—or whenever more storage calls.
-You can find brand-new iPhones, like the iPhone 16, with tons of storage by heading straight to your local AT&T or checking out the collection online.
+With AT&T Next Up Anytime, you can upgrade your phone to the latest model whenever you want—or whenever you need more storage.
+You can find brand-new iPhones with tons of storage by heading straight to your local AT&T or checking out the collection online.

 Need help prepping for your upgrade?
 Check out these tips on what to do before getting a new phone.